Fixed points of the EM algorithm and nonnegative rank boundaries: Fixed points of Expectation--Maximization

-\begin{lemma} The following are equivalent for a point $(A,\Lambda,B)$ in the parameter polytope~$\Theta$: \begin{itemize} \item[(1)] The point $(A, \Lambda, B)$ is an EM fixed point. \item[(2)] If we start EM with $(A, \Lambda, B)$ instead of a random point, then EM converges to $(A, \Lambda, B)$. \item[(3)] The point $(A, \Lambda, B)$ remains fixed after one completion of the E-step and the M-step. \end{itemize} \end{lemma}
+\begin{lemma} The following are equivalent for a point $(A,\Lambda,B)$ in the parameter polytope~$\Theta$: \begin{longlist}[(3)] \item[(1)] The point $(A, \Lambda, B)$ is an EM fixed point. \item[(2)] If we start EM with $(A, \Lambda, B)$ instead of a random point, then EM converges to $(A, \Lambda, B)$. \item[(3)] The point $(A, \Lambda, B)$ remains fixed after one completion of the E-step and the M-step. \end{longlist} \end{lemma}

-It is often believed (and actually stated in \cite[Theorem 1.5]{ASCB}) that every EM fixed point is a critical point of the log-likelihood function $\ell_U$.
-This statement is not true for the definition of ``critical'' given in Section \ref{sec1}.
-In fact, for many instances $U$, the global maximum $\widehat P$ is not critical.
+It is often believed (and actually stated in \cite{ASCB}, Theorem 1.5) that every EM fixed point is a critical point of the log-likelihood function $\ell_U$.
+This statement is not true for the definition of ``critical'' given in Section~\ref{sec1}.
+In fact, for many instances~$U$, the global maximum $\widehat P$ is not critical.

 To underscore this important point and its statistical relevance, we tested the EM algorithm on random data matrices $U$ for a range of models with $m=n$.
-The following example explains Table~\ref{table:notcritical}.
+The following example explains Table~\ref{tablenotcritical}.

-\begin{example} \rm In our first simulation, we generated random matrices $U$ from the uniform distribution on $\Delta_{mn-1}$ by using \texttt{R} and then scaling to get integer entries.
+\begin{example} In our first simulation, we generated random matrices $U$ from the uniform distribution on $\Delta_{mn-1}$ by using \texttt{R} and then scaling to get integer entries.
 For each matrix $U$, we ran the EM algorithm $2000$ times to ensure convergence with high probability to the global maximum $\widehat P$ on $\mathcal{M}$.
 Each run had $2000$ steps.
-We then checked whether $\widehat P$ is a critical point of $\ell_U$ using the rank criterion in \cite[(2.3)]{HRS}.
-Our results are reported in Table \ref{table:notcritical}.
-The main finding is that, with high probability as the matrix size increases, the MLE $\widehat P$ lands on the topological boundary $\partial \mathcal{M}$, and it fails to be critical.
+We then checked whether $\widehat P$ is a critical point of $\ell_U$ using the rank criterion in \cite{HRS}, equation~(2.3).
+Our results are reported in Table~\ref{tablenotcritical}.
+The main finding is that, with high probability as the matrix size increases, the MLE $\widehat P$ lands on the topological boundary $\partial\mathcal{M}$, and it fails to be critical.